acbsp/bonafide.guru/en/contents.rst

 humanity.
 Demonic entities are penetrating all fields of human
 activities: starting with government activities, socio-political, economical, mass media and also spiritual fields of different religious confessions.
-Unfortunately, International Society of Krishna Consciousness (ISKCON) also turned out to be under the influence of the demonic system, which leaders try to retard, freeze and may be stop the development of the Society (ISKCON).
+Unfortunately, International Society for Krishna Consciousness (ISKCON) also turned out to be under the influence of the demonic system, which leaders try to retard, freeze and may be stop the development of the Society (ISKCON).